 Differences 1: Blade Design

-When it comes to design and shape these two collections have a noticeable difference.
-Global Sai features a hammered finish blade.
-On the top half portion of the blade is hammered finished and the bottom half is plain finished.
+When it comes to design and shape, these two collections have a noticeable difference.
+Global Sai features a hammered-finish blade.
+The top half of the blade is hammered finished, and the bottom half is plain finished.
 This hammered finish creates a small air pocket that prevents food from sticking while cutting.

-On the other hand, Global Classic knives have a plain finish through the whole body.
+On the other hand, Global Classic knives have a plain finish throughout the whole body.
 That gives it a shiny look.

-Global classic balde is more straight whereas is sai you will find more curve at the top portion.
+Global classic balde is straight whereas in sai you will find more curves at the top portion.
 Moreover, you will find the global logo on one side of the balde in both knives.

 Differences 2: Blade Construction

 Mainly knives can be categorized into two types.
 One is stamped, meaning the knife is cut from a single sheet of metal.
-Other is forged, these knives are crafted from a steel block and given a shape.
+Others are forged; these knives are crafted from a steel block and given a shape.

 Differences 3: Handle Design